 Ozark is a medium-sized city located in the state of Missouri.
 With a population of 19,120 people and four constituent neighborhoods, Ozark is the 40th largest community in Missouri.

-Unlike some cities, Ozark isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ozark are a mix of both white- and blue-collar jobs.
+Ozark is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ozark is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ozark who work in office and administrative support (15.89%), sales jobs (15.01%), and management occupations (9.01%).
+There are especially a lot of people living in Ozark who work in office and administrative support (17.56%), sales jobs (13.48%), and management occupations (8.54%).

-The overall education level of Ozark is somewhat higher than in the average US city of 21.84%: 27.41% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Ozark who are college-educated is somewhat higher than the average US community of 21.84%: 25.98% of adults in Ozark have at least a bachelor's degree.

 The people who call Ozark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ozark residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ozark include English, Irish, French , and Italian.